samplchallenges/SAMPL7/host_guest/Isaacs_clip/README.md

 ## Challenge timing details

 Data collection for the TrimerTrip challenge is complete or nearly so, as of Aug.
 2016, and a paper is to be submitted this fall.
 The challenge deadline (so as to not delay publication) is therefore Oct.
 1, 2019.
+The challenge consists of predicting binding free energies of all 15 guests to TrimerTrip.
+Optionally, binding enthalpies may also be submitted, as these are being measured.

 ## A quick view of the host and guests